To help diagnose and monitor gestational trophoblastic disease or germ cell tumors

 When your symptoms suggest gestational trophoblastic disease or germ cell tumors; to evaluate the effectiveness of treatment for these conditions; to monitor for recurrence

-A Quantitative hCG test may be ordered when a health practitioner suspects that a person may have gestational trophoblastic disease (GTD) or a germ cell tumor due to the person's clinical presentation and signs and symptoms.
+A quantitative hCG test may be ordered when a healthcare practitioner suspects that a person may have gestational trophoblastic disease (GTD) or a germ cell tumor due to the person's clinical presentation, signs and symptoms.

 In women, signs and symptoms of GTD may include:

 Signs and symptoms of a germ cell tumor in women and men are similar to those of ovarian cancer and testicular cancer, respectively.

 If a person is diagnosed with one of these conditions and the hCG is initially elevated, then the test will be ordered at intervals to monitor the effectiveness of treatment and to detect tumor recurrence.

 In men and in non-pregnant women, the hCG level is normally undetectable.

 When the test is used as a tumor marker, an elevated hCG level may mean that an individual has a germ cell tumor or gestational trophoblastic disease (GTD).

 A high level of hCG occurs in both GTD and normal pregnancy.
 However, hCG rises at a constant and predictable rate, doubling approximately every 36-48 hours in early normal pregnancy.
 Levels of hCG in GTD show altered rates of production and, paired with imaging such as ultrasound, can identify abnormalities in the pregnancy requiring intervention.
 Alternatively, the hCG levels may be much higher than expected in normal pregnancy or not show the expected decrease after pregnancy or abortion/miscarriage.